Large deviations for irreducible random walks on relatively hyperbolic groups: Preliminaries on relatively hyperbolic groups and large deviations

 It is well-known (see, for instance, \cite{Bridson-Haefliger}) that any undirected graph can be endowed with the structure of a complete geodesic metric space, for which all edges in the graph are isometrically isomorphic to the unit interval $[0,1]$, endowed with the Euclidean distance.
 We shall denote by $\Ga$ the metric space associated in this way to $\text{Cay}\bigl(G,S\cup\bigcup_{1\leq i\leq r }H_i\bigr)$.

 Henceforth, we denote by $d$ the graph distance in $\text{Cay}\bigl(G,S\cup\bigcup_{1\leq i\leq r }H_i\bigr)$; this is the distance we shall always consider for the purposes of establishing the large deviation principle (cf.~ Proposition~\ref{boundeddistortion}).
 Equipped with this distance, the Cayley graph embeds isometrically into $\Ga$.
+The graph distance in $\text{Cay}(G,S)$ will be indicated with $d'$ instead.

 Recall that a geodesic metric space $(X,d)$ is called hyperbolic if there exists $\delta>0$ such that, for any geodesic triangle in $X$, each edge is contained in the closed $\delta$-neighborhood of the union of the other two edges (cf.~\cite{Gromov-hyperbolicgroups,Bridson-Haefliger,deLaHarpe}).